← All Articles

 March 2026·3 min read

-When Jensen Huang canceled his planned appearance at the 2024 Enterprise AI Summit just 18 days before the event, organizers faced a familiar nightmare: finding a credible AI expert who could deliver compelling content to 2,000 technology leaders with virtually no lead time.
-They succeeded, but only because they knew the hidden mechanics of last-minute speaker booking that most event planners discover too late.
+When a high-profile speaker cancels just weeks before your event, organizers face a familiar nightmare: finding a credible AI expert who can deliver compelling content to hundreds or thousands of attendees with virtually no lead time.
+It happens more often than most people realize, and success depends on understanding the mechanics of last-minute speaker booking that many event planners discover too late.

 The good news: AI's rapid evolution means there's a deeper pool of qualified speakers than most people realize.
 The challenge lies in identifying who's genuinely available, properly vetted, and capable of delivering value to your specific audience when traditional booking timelines collapse.